-If you are involved in one of the following activities as a trade or business or for the production of income, you are subject to the atrisk rules.
+If you are involved in one of the following activities as a trade or business or for the production of income, you are subject to the at-risk rules.

-- Farming. - 2) Exploring for, or exploiting, oil and gas. - 3) Holding, producing, or distributing motion picture films or video tapes. - Leasing section 1245 property, including personal property and certain other tangible property that is depreciable or amortizable.
-See Section 1245 property, - 5) Exploring for, or exploiting, geothermal deposits (for wells started after September 1978). - 6) Any other activity not included in (1) through (5) that is carried on as a trade or business or for the production of income.
+- 1) Farming. - 2) Exploring for, or exploiting, oil and gas. - 3) Holding, producing, or distributing motion picture films or video tapes. - Leasing section 1245 property, including personal property and certain other tangible property that is depreciable or amortizable.
+See Section 1245 property, next. - Exploring for, or exploiting, geothermal deposits (for wells started after September 1978). - Any other activity not included in (1) through (5) that is carried on as a trade or business or for the production of income.

 Section 1245 property.
-Section 1245 property includes any property that is or has been subject to depreciation or amortization and
+Section 1245 property includes any property that is or has been subject to depreciation or amortization and is:

-- 1) Personal property, - Other tangible property (other than a building or its structural components) that is: - Used in manufacturing, production, or extraction or in furnishing transportation, communications, electrical energy, gas, water, or sewage disposal, - A research facility used for the acb) tivities in (a), or - A bulk storage facility used for the activities in (a), - 3) A single purpose agricultural or horticultural structure, or
+- 1) Personal property, - 2) Other tangible property (other than a building or its structural components) that is: - a) Used in manufacturing, production, extraction or furnishing transportation, communications, electrical energy, gas, water, or sewage disposal services, - b) A research facility used for the activities in (a), or - c) A facility used in any of the activities in

-4) A storage facility (other than a building or its structural components) used for the distribution of petroleum.
+(a) for the bulk storage of fungible commodities, - 3) A single purpose agricultural or horticultural structure, or - A storage facility (other than a building or its structural components) used for the distribution of petroleum.